rmsk2/rustpwman/README.md

 This section provides information about stuff which is in my view suboptimal and should be (and possibly will be) improved in the future.

 - When the list of entry changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView`.
 Up to this moment I was not able force cursive to scroll to the newly selected entry.
-This is probably my fault.
-A appropriate warning dialog is displayed.
+This is most probably my fault.
+An appropriate warning dialog is displayed.
--
+- I am new to Rust.
+I guess it shows in the code.
+- There is no possibility to rename an entry